tendermint/tm-db/README.md

  go get go.etcd.io/bbolt/...
 ```

-Once you have it installed then you can test it by running 'make test-boltdb`
+Once you have it installed then you can test it by running `make test-boltdb`

 ### RocksDB